PintaProject/user-guide/docs/rectangle.md

     &nbsp;

-3. Click and hold the right mouse button while you drag the crosshair mark to the right hand bottom corner (**B**) of your desired element.
-While you drag, the rectangle dotted line selection shape appears.
-Pressing the **`Shift`** key after starting the selection and holding it down until you are finished will constaint the selection into a square.
+3. Click and drag from the top left hand corner (**A**) to the right hand bottom corner (**B**) of your desired element.
+While you drag, the rectangle dotted line selection outline appears.
+Pressing the **`Shift`** key after starting the selection and holding it down until you are finished will constaint the selection to a square.
      ![Rectangle Example](img/rectanglecreate.png)

      &nbsp;